 Samit went on to say we’re living in the era of “disposable content”, meaning content can be created so easily and consumed quickly however content can be also put aside and disposed of just as easily and quickly.

-THREE: Hypertargeting is the “new black” in marketing.
+3. Hyper targeting is the “new black” in marketing

-FOUR: There’s a very simple formula for creating engaging posts on Facebook.
+4. There’s a very simple formula for creating engaging posts on Facebook

 Facebook Canada’s Group Director of Marketing Solutions, Alfredo Tan, delivered some great tips about posting content on Facebook that truly engages Facebook fans.
 Tan said that you can find your fan’s “engagement sweet spot” by clearly knowing what your fans care about and what they share.